HaiThomson/Bubble/README.md

 # Bubble
 Bubble!
-Is a full-stack Java Web application framework based on the Servlet protocol
+A full-stack Java Web application framework based on the Servlet protocol